Eigen-Robotics/Eigen-Robotics/README.md

 ### General info

 The project is based around `uv` workspaces and PEP 420 namespaces. `uv` uses plain Pyhton `venv` environment to install the dependencies using its custom dependency resolution algorithms, the resolution is then saved into `uv.lock`, which is a proprietary format that attempts to resolve the dependency constraints on all project-supported platforms (presently linux+x86_64/macos+x86_64+arm64) ahead of time.
 This won't prevent runtime issues, or problems with packages that do not conform to general Python package versioning/naming schemas.
-The lock file is updated whenever a package is added or removed from either the mata `src/eigen_monster/` package or any of the `/packages`.
+The lock file is updated whenever a package is added or removed from either the mata `src/eigen_robotics/` package or any of the `/packages`.

-#### eigen_monster
+#### eigen_robotics

-`eigen_monster` is purely a meta-package, you can think of it as a convenient way to getting some predefined configuration of dependencies.
-To just get strated, the _default_ group of optionals is suitable. `eigen_monster` is not nescessary to get started with Eigen overall, an advanced user might opt to install individual packages with theor specific optinal gorups from `/packages` instead.
+`eigen_robotics` is purely a meta-package, you can think of it as a convenient way to getting some predefined configuration of dependencies.
+To just get strated, the _default_ group of optionals is suitable. `eigen_robotics` is not nescessary to get started with Eigen overall, an advanced user might opt to install individual packages with theor specific optinal gorups from `/packages` instead.

 #### PEP 420 namespaces